cchudzicki-ocw-testing/RES.2-008-summer-2020/content/pages/instructor-insights.md

 ---
 content_type: page
-description: THis page presents information on how the MITES course on THermodynamics and Climate Change was taught.
+description: This page presents information on how the MITES course on THermodynamics and Climate Change was taught.
 draft: false
 title: Instructor Insights